1. Application may be submitted either in writing, or in video (film) format. For further details see points 4 and 5, below.

-- In selecting winners, the panel of experts will focus on what is creative and innovative about the training programme, and the results (impact) of the service.
-They will want to see evidence of positive impact of the service in the community, including statistics, service user data, information from surveys and interviews to show how the service contributes to overcoming the development challenge addressed and how people’s lives have improved.
+- In selecting winners, the panel of experts will focus on what is creative and innovative about the training programme, and the results (impact) of the training programme.
+They will want to see quantitative and qualitative evidence of positive impact of the training, including statistics, information from training evaluation, surveys and interviews.

 - Only applications submitted by public and community libraries from developing and transition countries are eligible and will be assessed by the panel of experts.

-- The service should have started after January 2016.
+- The training programme should have started after January 2017.

-- Only one service can be presented in the application.
-Other services or projects presented in the application will not be considered.
+- Only one training programme can be presented in the application.
+Other programmes presented in the application will not be considered.

-- Services which are currently funded by EIFL-PLIP, or which have received EIFL-PLIP funding in the past, are NOT eligible for innovation awards.
-However, libraries that have received funding from EIFL-PLIP may submit an application for any service or services not funded by EIFL-PLIP.
+- Training programmes which are currently funded by EIFL-PLIP, or which have received EIFL-PLIP funding in the past, are NOT eligible for innovation awards.
+However, libraries that have received funding from EIFL-PLIP may submit an application for any training programme not funded by EIFL-PLIP.